Content Site Still Serves Old Article After Rebuild (CDN Stale)

 });

-Step 4: Verify asset hash references in HTML
+Step 4: Verify asset hash references in the HTML

-# What hashes does the live HTML reference?
+# Which hashes does the live HTML reference?

 curl -s https://yoursite.com/articles/x/ | grep -oE '_astro/[^"]+' | sort -u

-# What hashes are in your local build?
+# Which hashes are in your latest build?

 ls dist/_astro/